chalatz/tours/pages/info/reviews-comments-content.md

 subtitle2: They Came as First Time Clients, Left as Friends
 reviews:
 - year: "2019"
-  text: "We had a fantastic time with Michael in Rhodes.
-Not only was he a good driver,
-    but we learned so much from his as well.
-We all left him feeling like we would love to experience the same day all over again! <br> Thanks again Orva (Dec 28th)
-    \ osschramm@gmail.com\n\nNicholas, We had such a wonderful time in Rhodes and your company provided outstanding service! .
+  text: "Nicholas, We had such a wonderful time in Rhodes and your company provided
+    outstanding service! .
 Kostas and Manolis were amazing and especially helpful.
     It was one of our favorite trips and destinations yet.
 Please pass on my sincere thanks and best wishes to them as well. <br>\nHappy Holidays!
-    Kristine (Dec 26th) tworaads@aol.com\n\nHello Nicholas and Dominic: Our tour, it was everything we could have hoped for.
+Kristine (Dec 28th) tworaads@aol.com\n\nWe had a fantastic time with Michael in Rhodes.
+Not only was he a good driver, but we learned so much from his as well.
+We all left him feeling like we would love to experience the same day all over again! <br> Thanks again Orva (Dec 26th)  osschramm@gmail.com\n\nHello Nicholas and Dominic: Our tour, it was everything we could have hoped for.
 We enjoyed the entire tour and your flexibility and desire to help us.
 We will certainly recommend you and your company to anyone asking for similar services. <br>\nBest regards,  Libby and Les (Dec 14th)  lesaco@gmail.com\n\nThank you Nicholas for the very interesting tour you gave us.
 We all fully enjoyed the day with you.
 You gave us a great deal of information and took us to many memorable areas on this tour.  <br>\nThanks again, Pat, Marie, and Suzy (Dec 8th)  pburnett295@gmail.com \n\nHi Nicholas, We had the best day ever!
 Manuel was so helpful and kind.
 Best to your company ☺ <br>Friends from USA.
 Shelly, Judy, Fred and Sheila (Dec 1st) hellyreed61@gmail.com\n\nDear Nicholas, We are safe and sound back on the ship.
 Thank you so much for your impeccable, professional, and warm correspondence in coordinating our brief visit - we all had a lovely day and will be departing Rhodes with fond memories.
 Please extend